wjessop/em-streaming-test-server/README.md

 A repo with some code in it I wrote to test providing and consuming a streaming HTTP server.
-Runs an HTTP server that provides a stream of "." every second and consumed it.
+Runs an HTTP server that provides a stream of "." every second and consumes it.

 # Usage